 Limitations of the Modified-Delphi Method

-- Since each participant is free to start the organization over from scratch, and there are a small number of participants, an outlier participant could compromise the study.
+Since each participant is free to start the organization over from scratch and the number of participants is small, an outlier participant could compromise the study.

 Evaluative IA Research Methods